 Nutrition plays a key role as athletes’ prepare to reach optimum performance levels and the essential role of proteins is also well known to recreational athletes and active consumers.
-The global sports nutrition market is expected to reach an estimated value of US$37.7 billion in 20191, and protein is the most profitable category within this sector, with global sales reaching $8.1 billion in 20142.
+The global sports nutrition market is expected to reach an estimated value of US$37.7 billion in 20191.
 Proteins deliver numerous health benefits and specific bioactive proteins, collagen peptides in particular, can offer benefits beyond muscle building.
 These include improving athletic performance, protecting connective tissues, supporting healthy joint maintenance and helping to reduce the risk of injury.

 Pure, easily digestible and absorbable, Peptan is particularly well suited for use in formulating optimized protein blends, bringing a unique amino acids composition.
 It is easy to use and a popular protein for bars, powders, supplements and other sports nutrition products.
 As it is neutral, it can be easily integrated at high dosage without distorting the taste or odor of finished products.

 During and after long periods of exercise, protein loss can occur in the muscles as their structural integrity is compromised by oxidation, membrane microlesions and inflammatory reactions.
-A high protein sports nutrition diet just after exercise may enhance muscle anabolism, replacing lost proteins and helping to maintain and restore the protein content of the muscles while also reducing recovery time.
+A high protein sports nutrition diet just after exercise may enhance muscle anabolism, replacing lost proteins and helping to maintain and restore the protein content of the muscles.

 Muscular function is dependent on the energy produced by the breakdown of a compound called adenosine triphosphate (ATP) in cells.
 Creatine is a molecule consisting of three amino acids – glycine, arginine and methionine – that can aid muscular contraction during periods of high intensity exercise and also helps to replace depleted ATP levels.
 Peptan, which consists of 20% glycine and 8% arginine, can support the synthesis of creatine in the body to improve performance during short bursts of exercise and help athletes to increase their body mass.3